| Important note: Images and videos posted on this

 ill, physically exhausted and aged.[20]
 For many immigrants, Israel was the only place they could call home

+because no other country was prepared to admit them.
 Immigration was the chief problem, which resulted in other economic difficulties for Israel.[21]
 Heavy

 tax burdens and a system of severe economic restrictions had to be decided on in order to produce homes and the means of existence